mingyeeee/RUhacks2021/README.md

 ```

 and depending on which simulation is identified by MobileNet, an animation is rendered on the piece of paper.
 To achieve this, we made use of projective geometry, in particular homography.
-A geometrical transformation that preserve the structure of the source by ensuriing its map remains unchanged.
+A geometrical transformation that preserves the structure of the source by ensuring that its map remains unchanged.

 #### Homography

 Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other by preserving its map.
-To achive this we have use

 ### Image Classification using MobileNetv2